 The sowing period for flat parsley is between March and August.
-It takes 10 to 12 weeks between planting and harvesting.
-When sowing parsley seeds, it is advisable to germinate the seeds before planting.
+It takes 10 to 12 weeks from planting to harvest.
+When sowing parsley seed, it is advisable to germinate the seeds before planting.

 Note: parsley likes temperate climates and humus-rich soils.

 Parsley is a plant that is cultivated in many countries and on all continents.
 It has the particularity of growing naturally in Asia and North Africa.
-Elsewhere, it is cultivated, as is the case with Polish parsley.
+Elsewhere, it is cultivated, as is the case with parsley from Poland.

 It takes a month between the semi and the rise of the seeds.
-Once the parsley plant is mature, it is enough to pick its leaves to the sandstone of our needs.
+Once the parsley plant has matured, it is enough to pick its leaves to meet our needs.